wsydney76/craft-contentoverview/README.md

 ### Widgets

-A single tab can be used in as dashboard widget.
+A single tab can be used as dashboard widget.

 Define them in a special `config/contentoverview/widgets.php` page config file.